How old is Acupuncture?

 Traditional Chinese Medicine (TCM) is a system of medicine created in China at the time of Chairman Mao in the 1950s.
 The teachings and practices of five different branches of the Taoist healing arts3 were documented, systemized and refined into a ‘new’ system of medicine.
 These include –

 The creators of TCM were predominantly Herbal scholars.
-Various lineages of Traditional Acupuncture were never documented and instead passed down verbally through generations of doctors within families.
+Various lineages and older styles of Acupuncture were never documented and instead passed down verbally through generations of doctors within families.
 Therefore, the practices were not included in TCM theory.

-By the 1950s these Traditional Acupuncture lineages had travelled from China into other countries such as Japan, Taiwan and Korea.
-They developed into various styles of Acupuncture and the theory and these techniques are now practiced in many countries throughout the world.
+By the 1950s these older Acupuncture lineages had travelled from China into other countries such as Japan, Taiwan and Korea.
+They developed into various styles of Acupuncture and the theories and techniques are now being taught and practiced throughout the world.

 1. & 2 The Spark in the Machine: How the Science of Acupuncture Explains the Mysteries of Western Medicine, 20 Mar 2014, by Dr. Daniel Keown MBChB MCEM LicAc